KennyMcGeoch/LeetCodeExercises/README.md

 2739.
 Total Distance Traveled (Easy)
 2785.
 Sort Vowels in a String (Medium)
 2849.
-Determine if a Cell Is Reachable at a Given Time (Medium)
+Determine if a Cell Is Reachable at a Given Time (Medium) 2870.
+Minimum Number of Operations to Make Array Empty (Medium)